drbenn/personal-finance-tracker/README.md

 HTML/CSS/JavaScript

-React - Front End interaction, states flowing in the following order
+React - Front End interaction, states flowing in the following order:

   Year > Month(Including Year-to-Date) > (Income || Expense || Investment || ) > Each Individual Spreadsheet

-Income/Expense/Investment Navbar to include Dashboard tab.
-Dashboard will/can show summary based on month and YTD, numbers and hopefully implement a graph of some sort for easy trend and visual appeal.
+Income/Expense/Investment Navbar to include Dashboard tab - Dashboard will/can show summary based on month and YTD, numbers and hopefully implement a graph of some sort for easy trend and visual appeal.

 Spreadsheet component - A library similar to UI Grid, as UI Grid is Angular, may use React Spreadsheet or other library upon testing.